When to Stop Feeding Baby Formula: A Guide for Parents

 - Lowers the risk of developing allergies and asthma

-Breastfeeding for at least the first six months of a baby's life is recommended by the American Academy of Pediatrics.
+The American Academy of Pediatrics recommends breastfeeding for at least the first six months of a baby's life.
 However, as babies grow and their nutritional needs change, solid foods become necessary to supplement breast milk or formula.
-Dietary Benefits of Solid Foods include:

 Nutritional Benefits of Solid Foods